Christopher Blackett

-Christopher Blackett (1751 – 25 January 1829) owned the Northumberland colliery at Wylam that built Puffing Billy, the first commercial adhesion steam locomotive.
+Christopher Blackett (c.
+1751 – 25 January 1829) owned the Northumberland colliery at Wylam that built Puffing Billy, the first commercial adhesion steam locomotive.
 He was also the founding owner of The Globe newspaper in 1803.

 Life

 Blackett was born a Blackett of Wylam and the eldest son by the second marriage of John Blackett, a High Sheriff of Northumberland, whose family descended from Christopher Blackett, an elder brother of Sir William Blackett, and Alice Fenwick, sole heir of her father.
 In 1659 the coal-rich manor of Wylam passed by inheritance from the Fenwicks to Christopher Blackett (ancestor of article subject) and around 1748 the Wylam waggonway was constructed by John Blackett.
 This enabled coal to be transported five miles from Wylam colliery to the staithes at Lemington, then on the River Tyne.

 The Christopher Blackett of this article succeeded to the lordship of the Manor of Wylam and its collieries in 1800.
-Prior this he had been Postmaster of Newcastle and agent for the Blackett-Beaumont Lead Mines in the North Pennines.
+Prior to this he had been Postmaster of Newcastle and agent for the Blackett-Beaumont Lead Mines in the North Pennines.

 In 1804 Christopher Blackett ordered a locomotive from Richard Trevithick.
 Christopher Blackett owned the Globe newspaper in London which he established in 1803.
 Norman Hill suggests this is how he encountered Trevithick.
 Blackett's commissioned engine from Trevithick must have been a sizeable work in 1804.
 It was made by John Whinfield at Pipewell in Gateshead.
 It was too heavy for the wooden rails of the waggonway: Whinfield and Blackett fell out.

 Blackett then ordered that the waggonway be relaid with cast-iron plate rails.
 That undertaken, in 1808 Blackett asked Trevithick for another locomotive and was curtly told Trevithick had "discontinued the business".
 Next, Blackett instructed his viewer (manager), William Hedley, assisted by his foreman smith, Timothy Hackworth to build an alternative locomotive.
 After several experiments Puffing Billy and Wylam Dilly were constructed in 1813-14 and were hauling coal waggons from Wylam to Lemington.

 Christopher Blackett's son and heir, Christopher Blackett, and his son John Frederick Burgoyne Blackett both became Members of Parliament.
-His youngest son, Rev John Alexander Blackett (1803-1865), in 1855 inherited the Whitfield, Northumberland estates of his wife's uncle, William Ord, and changed his name to Blackett-Ord.
+In 1855 his youngest son, Rev John Alexander Blackett (1803-1865), inherited the Whitfield, Northumberland estates of his wife's uncle, William Ord, and changed his name to Blackett-Ord.